rawleyfowler/Humming-Bird/README.md

 ```

 ## Performance
-Around ~20% faster than Ruby's `Sinatra`, but still providing a majority of it's features!
+Around ~20% faster than Ruby's `Sinatra`, and only improving as time goes on!

-See [this](https://github.com/rawleyfowler/Humming-Bird/issues/43#issuecomment-1454252501) for a more detailed performance review.
+See [this](https://github.com/rawleyfowler/Humming-Bird/issues/43#issuecomment-1454252501) for a more detailed performance preview.

 ## Examples